SoftwareEngineeringToolDemos/ICSE-2011-UMLsec/README.md

 This repository was constructed by [Yi-Chun Chen (RimiChen)](https://github.com/RimiChen) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).

 Thank for all assistances from Dr. Jan Jürjens.
-He helped use to find the binary and the source of the tool.
-And, the tool's website contains clear user manuals which give use guides to use the tool.
+He helped us to find the binary and the source of the tool.
+And, the tool's website contains clear user manuals which give us guides to use the tool.